junaidzm13/COMP2113_40/README.md

 2. **Name:** REHMAN Ismail Abdul | **UID:** 3035604520

 ### Game description:
 We have planned to implement a game called ludo.
-A game that accommodates 2,3 or 4 players.
+A game that accommodates 2, 3 or 4 players.
 Each player has four tokens and will play on their own (in other words no teams will be allowed).
 Each player will roll a dice on their turn and will move tokens accordingly.
 Each player’s goal is to finish the whole round of the board with each of their tokens to win.
-The player who finishes all the rounds first would be ranked first and the other 3 are ranked accordingly.
+The player who finishes all the rounds first would be ranked first and the other players are ranked accordingly.
 More information can be found here: https://en.wikipedia.org/wiki/Ludo_(board_game)

 ### Basic rules and regulations: